Mean uniformly stable function and its application to almost sure stability analysis of randomly switched time-varying systems: Model formulation and preliminaries

 In this work, we mainly consider the following randomly switching signals. \begin{definition}[\cite{Barbu2009semi}] The switching signal $r(t)$ is said to be \begin{enumerate} \item [(1)] semi-Markov switching signal, if for $t\in[t_{k-1},t_k]$ embedded process $r(t)=r_k$ is a discrete-time Markov chain with transition probability matrix $P=[p_{ij}]$, where $p_{ij}:=\mathbb{P}[r_{k+1}=j|r_k=i]$.
-The dwell time $S(k)=t_k-t_{k-1}$ is random variable with distribution function
+The sojourn time $S(k)=t_k-t_{k-1}$ is random variable with distribution function $r_k$ and $S(k)$ are independent and memory-less i.e. \item [(2)] Markov switching signal, if for $t\in[t_{k-1},t_k],\ k\in\mathbb{N}^+$, $r(t)=r_k$ there holds And its generator $Q=[q_{ij}]$ is defined by where $h>0$, $\lim_{h\rightarrow0}\frac{o(h)}{h}=0$ and $q_{ii}=-\sum_{j\neq i}q_{ij}$. \item [(3 )] renewal process switching, if the switching counts $N(t,t_0)$ satisfies a renewal process, that is, the sojourn times $\{S(k),k\in\mathbb{N}^+\}$ are a sequence of nonnegative independent random variables with a common distribution $F$. \end{enumerate} \end{definition} \begin{lemma}[\cite{Wu2018}] The randomly switching signal $r(t)$ has the following properties. \begin{enumerate} \item[(1)] If $r(t)$ is an irreducible semi-Markov chain, that is its embedded Markov chain is irreducible, then it has stationary distribution where